-[Article 91 - A body issuing general licences for manufacturing, producing, repairing (including upgrading and on-site services), and trading in military goods, and the grounds for issuing the licences
+[Article 9 - A body issuing general licences for manufacturing, producing, repairing (including upgrading and on-site services), and trading in military goods, and the grounds for issuing the licences

-- 1. Manufacturing, producing, repairing (including upgrading and on-site services) and trading in military goods shall be carried out by a legal person or an individual entrepreneur authorised to conduct the above activities under a respective general licence. - 2.
-The Ministry for Defence of Georgia shall issue general licences defined in Article 6 (101-103) of this Law at the recommendation of its Standing Commission for Military-Technical Issues. - 3.
-To obtain the general licence defined in Article 6 $(10^{1}-10^{3})$ of this Law, a legal person or an individual entrepreneur shall submit the following documents along with the documents defined in this Law: - a) data on registration of a legal person or an individual entrepreneur in the Register of Entrepreneurial and Non-entrepreneurial (Non-commercial) Legal Persons - b) a list of persons (indicating first name, surname, date of birth, profession, place of employment, identity card number and place of residence, as well as certificate of no criminal records, and of no drug or psycho-neurological records) directly related to manufacturing, producing, repairing (including upgrading and on-site services) and trading in military goods - c) a list of buildings (indicating addresses) where military goods will be manufactured, produced, repaired (including upgrading and on-site services) and traded - d) a document evidencing that the fire safety regulations are observed in the building concerned - e) a document evidencing that the safety standards are observed in the building concerned - f) a document evidencing that the building concerned is duly protected and secured
+1. Manufacturing, producing, repairing (including upgrading and on-site services) and trading in military goods shall be carried out by a legal person or an individual entrepreneur authorised to conduct the above activities under a respective general licence.

+2. The Ministry for Defence of Georgia shall issue general licences defined in Article 6 (10-10) of this Law on the recommendation of its Standing Commission for Military-Technical Issues.

+3. To obtain the general licence defined in Article 6 (10-10) of this Law, a legal person or an individual entrepreneur shall submit the following documents along with the documents defined in this Law:

+a) data on registration of a legal person or an individual entrepreneur in the Register of Entrepreneurial and Non-entrepreneurial (Non-commercial) Legal Persons b) a list of persons (indicating first name, surname, date of birth, profession, place of employment, identity card number and place of residence, as well as certificate of no criminal records, and of no drug or psycho-neurological records) directly related to manufacturing, producing, repairing (including upgrading and on-site services) and trading in military goods c) a list of buildings (indicating addresses) where military goods will be manufactured, produced, repaired (including upgrading and on-site services) and traded d) a document evidencing that the fire safety regulations are observed in the building concerned e) a document evidencing that the technical safety standards are observed in the building concerned f) a document evidencing that the building concerned is duly protected and secured g) a recommendation of the Standing Commission for Military-Technical Issues of the Ministry for Defence of Georgia.

-- g) a recommendation of the Standing Commission for Military-Technical Issues of the Ministry for Defence of Georgia. - 4.
-A fire service of the respective local self-government body shall issue the document provided for in paragraph 3(d) of this article. - 5.
-A Legal Entity under Public Law the Technical and Constructions Supervision Agency shall issue the document provided for in paragraph 3(e) of this article.
+4. Respective territorial departments of Legal Person under Public Law - Emergency Management Agency under the governance of Ministry for Internal Affairs of Georgia shall issue the document provided in paragraph 3(d) of this article.

+5. A Legal Entity under Public Law - the Technical and Constructions Supervision Agency shall issue the document provided in paragraph 3(e) of this article.

-6. An entity (service) authorised (responsible) to protect the building concerned shall issue the document provided for in paragraph 3(f) of this Article. (to be enacted as from 1 October 2014)]
+6. An entity (service) authorised (responsible) to protect the building concerned shall issue the document provided in paragraph 3(f) of this article.
+(To be enacted from 1 October 2014)]